Crapworks/check_ceph_dash/README.md

 Fancy Dashboards
 ----------------

-In combination with the [Collectd Ceph Plugin](https://github.com/Crapworks/collectd-ceph) and a graphite backend, you can create quite fancy metric dashboards.
+By using the generated performance data and sending them to a graphite backend, you can create quite fancy metric dashboards.
 See the following screenshot for an example (the frontend is [Graphana](http://grafana.org/))

 ![screenshot01](https://github.com/crapworks/check_ceph_dash/raw/master/screenshots/ceph-grafana.png)